doriordan/skuber/docs/Configuration.md

     export SKUBER_CONFIG=file

 will instruct the client to get its configuration for a Kubeconfig file in the default location (`$HOME/.kube/config`).

+If SKUBER_CONFIG environment variable is not set then the fallback is to get the kubeconfig location from the standard Kubernetes / kubectl KUBECONFIG variable.

+If none of these environment variables are set then the kubeconfig file is loaded from its default location.

 The use of the kubeconfig format means that `kubectl` can be used to modify configuration settings for Skuber clients, without requiring direct editing of the configuration file - and this is the recommended approach.